telerik/ajax-docs/controls/htmlchart/functionality/clienttemplate/overview.md

 **Figure 1** shows an example of using the **ClientTemplate** composite property.

->note You can use number formats inside **Client Templates** .
+>tip You can use number formats inside **Client Templates** .
 You can find more information in [this Formatting Numbers]({%slug htmlchart/appearance-and-styling/format-numbers%}) article in the section called *Formatting Labels and Tooltips by Using their Client Templates.*

 ## Showing Database Values Using a ClientTemplate